Fortunately Magazine

 How do we work together?
 What are we working towards?

-Fortunately invites proposals for written works tied to our editorial theme, SWARM.
-This digital precursor to our first issue examines our relationships to the collective, the proverbial beehive Sometimes beautiful, sometimes chaotic, the environments we make mirror the complexity of our personal relationships, public spaces, institutions, movements, and the work they entail.
-We're inviting submissions that tackle messy questions with critical, nuanced answers and view communities as fertile ground for the practice of our values.
-We’d love to hear more about collective decision-making processes, swarm intelligence, crowdsourcing/crowdfunding, joint resources, ‘urgentcraft,’ collaborative publishing practices, and more.
+This digital-exclusive section examines our relationships to the collective, the proverbial beehive.
+Sometimes beautiful, sometimes chaotic, the environments we make mirror the complexity of our personal relationships, public spaces, institutions, movements, and the work they entail.
+We're publishing work that tackles messy questions with critical, nuanced answers and view communities as fertile ground for the practice of our values.
+From collective decision-making processes, to crowdsourcing/crowdfunding, joint resources, ‘urgentcraft,’ collaborative publishing practices, and more.
 (How) are we organized?
 (How) can we be?

-We're interested in short-form and long-form essays, interviews, features, and personal essays (among other formats) that look at the nuances of duration, provocation, and commitment within these collective dynamics.
+We're publishing short-form and long-form essays, interviews, and features (among other formats) that look at the nuances of duration, provocation, and commitment within these collective dynamics.

 • Collective Work: Musicians and DJs “fund-raving” for mutual aid.
 Artists who lead not-for-profit ventures, collectives, cooperatives.
 Collaborative endeavors like garden trusts, co-housing experiments, labor unions, or community land trusts.
 How do interpersonal relationships and practices (between co-owners, co-organizers, community members, etc.) reflect or impact work?